tonybigpoppa/Library-Management-Project/README.md

-due_status(days_out, max_days=14)	Determines whether an item is overdue or on time. get_patron_info(patron_id, name, age, gender)	Returns a patron’s ID, name, age, and gender. remove_book(titles, authors, is_checked_out, index)	Removes a book from records and keeps lists aligned. reserve_book(user id, book id, reservations) Lets the user reserve a book for a certain of days and keeps track of who reserved the book & wheb it's due.
+due_status(days_out, max_days=14)	Determines whether an item is overdue or on time. get_patron_info(patron_id, name, age, gender)	Returns a patron’s ID, name, age, and gender. remove_book(titles, authors, is_checked_out, index)	Removes a book from records and keeps lists aligned. reserve_book(user id, book id, reservations) Lets the user reserve a book for a certain of days and keeps track of who reserved the book & when it's due.
 [insert functions here]

 Contribution Guidelines for all Team Members: